twota/terms-of-service-and-privacy-policy/README.md

 8.2 Personal Safety

 Do not share any financial information or other sensitive personal data with other users.
-"Twota" is not responsible for any harm, loss, or misuse that may result from such disclosures.
+“Twota” is not responsible for any harm, loss, or misuse that may result from such disclosures.

 8.3 Fraud and Scams